Tāwhaki: Flood myth

-When the sea retired, the land remained without produce, without man, and the fish were putrid in the caves and holes of the rocks.
-They said, " Dig a hole for the fish in the sea."
-The wind also died away, and when all was calm, the stones and the trees began to fall from the heavens, to which they had been carried up by the wind.
+When the sea had retired, the land remained without produce, without man, and the fish were putrid in the caves and holes of the rocks.
+They said, "Dig a hole for the fish in the sea."
+The wind also swept away, and when all was calm, the stones and the trees had begun to fall from the heavens, to which they had been carried up by the wind.
 For all the trees of the land had been torn up and whirled aloft by the hurricane.
 The two looked about, and the woman said, "We two are safe from the sea, but death, or hurt, comes now in these stones that are falling.
 Where shall we abide?"
 So the two dug a hole, lined it with grass, and covered it over with stones and earth.
 Then they crept into the hole, and sitting there they heard with terror the roar and crash of the stones falling down from the sky.
-By and by the rain of stones abated, till only a few stones fell at intervals, and then they dropped one by one, and finally ceased altogether.
+By and by, the rain of stones abated, till only a few stones fell at intervals, and then they dropped one by one, and finally ceased altogether.
 The woman said, "Arise, go out, and see whether the stones are still falling."
-But her husband said, "Nay, I go not out, lest I die.
+But her husband said, "Nay, I go not out, lest I die.”